fleea/snap-to-anki/NEXT.md

 16 March 2025
 - Added llm as a judge for the last loop
 - Vibe coding with Windsurf for this feature, used more tokens that I expected
-- Probably easier to implement it myself since I need to correct it a lot
+- Probably easier to implement it myself since I need to correct Claude a lot
 - Simplify the state and constantify the node name

 TODO: